melomaan/ghost-update/README.md

 ## [Unreleased]
 ### Changed
-- Write a check that returns latest version number before proceeding.
 - Add intermediary update if difference between current and latest version is too large.
+- Write comments for obscure parts of the script that might need further explanation.

+### [0.0.2] – 2015-04-19
+#### Added
+- A check that returns latest version number before proceeding.

 ### [0.0.1] – 2015-04-16
 #### Added